Table of Contents

 At first, the seminiferous tubules do not have a lumen.
 However, the septum of the tubules contains Sertoli cells, which consisting of germinal epithelium, next to the immigrated primordial germ cells.
 The Sertoli cells inhibit the germ cells, now called spermatogonia, from entering the prophase of meiosis.
 They produce the so-called anti-Müllerian hormone (AMH), a glycoprotein, which influences the development of the genital ducts.

 Furthermore, this is where the testosterone-producing Leydig cells are found.
 These are intermediate cells, which have developed from mesenchyme and are of essential importance in the further development of genitals, due to their ability to produce testosterone.
 With the onset of puberty and the further development of the germ cells, the tubules are canalized.

 When the mesonephros regresses, parts of its tubules remain.
 These tubules are referred to as efferent ducts of the epididymis and are connected to the rete testis.
 As when the mesonephros produces urine, they have access to the mesonephric duct or Wolffian duct, which transforms into the epididymal duct.

 Development of the female gonads: development of the ovary

 In the 12th week, additional, so-called secondary sex cords start to grow.
 However, they do not grow as deeply into the mesenchyme and separate the cortical from the medullary area.
 The oogonia, the germinal cells that have immigrated, proliferate greatly within this cortex.

 In the 16th week, the sex cords begin to lose their coherence and form cell clusters, which surround the individual oogonia as flat follicular epithelium cells.
 The oogonia have been developing into primary oocytes since the 13th week.
-The complex formed from an oocyte and the surrounding layer of follicular epithelium is called a primordial follicle.
+The complex formed from an oocyte and the surrounding layer of the follicular epithelium is called a primordial follicle.

 During the prenatal period, numerous primordial follicles form.
 However, a lot of these follicles regress before birth.
 At birth, roughly two million oocytes are present in the ovary.
 Postnatally, no more oocytes are created.
 The oocytes are kept in the diplotene of the prophase until puberty.

 Development of the Genital Ducts